 The Company has not disclosed information about major customers because no customer contributed 10% or more to operating revenues in the consolidated statements of income.

 (e) Impairment loss

-The Company has omitted information by segment on impairment loss due to the negligible importance of this information.
+The Company has omitted information by segment on impairment loss due to the negligible importance of this information for the previous consolidated fiscal year.